sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 Another interesting observation was that unlike the other Counties, the Droprates of Inyo County varied consistently among the various Demographic Subgroups through the whole period from 2016-2017 to 2021-2022.

+Another useful observation was that Plumas County, the Dropout rates for Homeless Students gradually increased from 2017 - 2022, which shows that the number of Homeless Students had been consistnetly increasing by proportion in the period.

 **Question 5: For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Senior Year Students who are still enrolled and which County had the lowest graduation rate?**